-Protect Our Winters Aotearoa connects passionate outdoor enthusiasts and everyone who loves and needs winter to generate positive climate action.
-We focus on educational initiatives and community-based activism to preserve New Zealand’s’ alpine playground.
+Protect Our Winters Aotearoa connects passionate outdoor enthusiasts and everyone who loves and needs winter to generate positive climate outcomes.
+We focus on educational initiatives and community-based empowerment to preserve New Zealand’s’ alpine playground.

 Climate change is already affecting our winters, and the snowsports and outdoor recreation industries.
 Snow lines are rising and winters are shorter.
 The past decade has been the warmest on record.
 Locally, the New Zealand Alps have lost a third of their ice snowpack since 1977 and NIWA has stated that 2018 is New Zealand’s warmest start to a year ever.